abdulwhd964/chat-server/README.md

 ### 13. Exception Handler

-- We have implemented a global exception handler using @ControllerAdvice and @ExceptionHandler annotations to handle exceptions thrown by controllers across the application.
+- We have implemented a global exception handler using @RestControllerAdvice and @ExceptionHandler annotations to handle exceptions thrown by controllers across the application.

 ### 14. Inmemory Database

 - H2 Database URL: [H2-Console](http://localhost:8080/h2-console)
+- Database: chatserverdb
 - username: sa
 - password: password